Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 repositories.

-also dynamically generates the @rules_scala_toolchains
+scala_toolchains also dynamically generates the @rules_scala_toolchains repo

 containing all configured toolchains.
 The "@rules_scala_toolchains//...:all"